9 Signs That Your Dog Loves You

 Maintaining Eye Contact: A Window to Their Emotions

 When your dog holds your gaze with soft eyes, it's often a strong expression of love and trust.
-This behavior, termed "eye gazing," has been scientifically linked to the same hormonal response that bonds humans to each other.

 • Soft Gazing: Gentle, relaxed eye contact from your dog can indicate a deep emotional bond.